 The Higher Level IB Chemistry course has a wide and deep exposure of theory which spans over the full range of Chemistry knowledge.
 The curriculum content goes beyond Advanced Level in certain topics.
-It is a well-structured but challenging course and should only be considered by candidates who have achieved top grades at IGCSE Cambridge exam with a competitive proficiency of English language.
+It is a well-structured but challenging course and should only be considered by candidates who have achieved at least a B grade in IGCSE Chemistry with a competitive proficiency of English language.

-The Standard Level course is open to all candidates, including those without a chemistry background in IGCSE.
-The curriculum content does not require a mastery of advance mathematical skills.
-It provides opportunities for everyone to enjoy the interesting daily life chemistry phenomenon.
+The Standard Level course is open to IGCSE Chemistry students who achieved a C grade or higher.
+The curriculum content does not require a mastery of advanced mathematical skills.
+It provides opportunities for students to enjoy the interesting daily life chemistry phenomenon.

 An Internal assessment scheme will be used to evaluate students experimental skills, including their data processing and drawing conclusion and evaluation.
-A Group 4 project (10-15 hours) must be completed in conjunction with other student which aims at students' collaboration.
+A Group 4 project (10 hours) must be completed in conjunction with other student which aims at students' collaboration.

 Topics for IBDP Chemistry: Stoichiometric relationships, Atomic Structure, Periodicity, Chemical bonding, Energetics/thermochemistry, Chemical Kinetics, Equilibrium, Acids and Bases, Redox Processes, Organic Chemistry and Measurement and Processing.
-Option D: Medicinal Chemistry.
+Option Topic A to D.

-Internal assessment Overall percentage weighing External assessment Overall percentage weighing Lab reports and group 4 project (SL/HL - 10 hours of Internal Assessment + 10 hours of group 4 project) 20% Paper 1 Multiple choice Paper 2 Data based, short answer and extended response questions Paper 3 Short answer and extended response questions in two options studied 20% 40% for SL 36% for HL 20% for SL 24% for HL
+Internal assessment Overall percentage weighing External assessment Overall percentage weighing Lab reports and group 4 project (SL/HL - 10 hours of Internal 20% Paper 1 - Multiple choice questions 20% Assessment + 10 hours Paper 2 40% for SL of group 4 project) - Short-answer and extended- response questions 36% for HL Paper 3 20% for SL - Section A: One data based question and several short-answer questions on experimental work.
+Section B: Short-answer and extended response questions from one option 24% for HL